qaffe/dotfiles/README.md

 ## THINGS TO KNOW
 - This repo is WIP
+- Put pacman.conf in /etc/pacman.conf (ignore if you're not using arch)

 ## REQUIREMENTS
 Please ensure you understand that the following are required for running these dots as-is prior to attempting to use them: